 - Post-traumatic headaches

-Headaches are something that many people experience.
+Headaches with throbbing pain are something that many people experience.
 The pain can vary from region to region in the head and is often accompanied by other symptoms such as nausea or sensitivity to light/sound.
 But if a migraine doesn’t respond to pain medication you should report it to your doctor.

-If you suffer from persistent headaches and you have additional symptoms, such as a blocked nose, sore ears or facial or dental pain, it is recommended that you see an ENT specialist.
+If you suffer from persistent headaches and you have more symptoms, such as a blocked nose, sore ears, or facial or dental pain, you need to see an ENT specialist.
 Your doctor will carry out tests and assessments to identify possible causes and confirm a diagnosis.
-They can then discuss treatment options with you, and hopefully, put a stop to painful headaches.
+They can then discuss treatment options with you, and put a stop to painful headaches.

-If you experience headaches on a regular basis or you suffer from chronic sinusitis, it’s beneficial to see an ENT specialist, a doctor with expertise in treating and managing conditions and infections that affect the ears, nose and throat.
+If you experience tension headaches on a regular basis or you suffer from chronic sinusitis, it’s beneficial to see an ENT specialist.
+A doctor with expertise in treating and managing conditions and infections that affect the ears, nose, and throat.